 Sell-out skincare range The Ordinary is known for its affordable serums, no frills approach to beauty, and the fact that it’s new releases always fly off the shelves.
-When the foundations first launched last year, they were faced with waitlists 25,000 people deep… Why?
-WHo wouldn’t want a base that’s light, buildable, long-lasting, and looks like your skin, but better?
+When the foundations first launched in 2017, they were faced with waitlists 25,000 people deep… Why?
+Who wouldn’t want a base that’s light, buildable, long-lasting, and looks like your skin, but better?

 Here’s everything you need to know about The Ordinary foundations.

-What can make things confusing is that there are two formulas – one with a light-medium finish and the other with a medium-full coverage finish.
+The first thing you should know is that there are two formulas – one with a light-medium finish and the other with a medium-full coverage finish.
 They’re both available in 21 shades (ranging from pale to deep) and the shades are also helpfully broken down into undertones (pink, red, yellow, and neutral).
-They’re both vegan, cruelty-free, oil-free, and are boosted with SPF15 physical sun protection from titanium dioxide.
+Both formulas are vegan, cruelty-free, oil-free, and are boosted with SPF15 physical sun protection from titanium dioxide.

 Can’t decide which one to buy?
 Scroll down for our helpful guide to choosing your foundation.